Nexfinity/CakeyBot-Wiki/feature/economy/fishing.md

     * Smallest Fish
     * Average Weight of Fish
     * Total Weight of All Fish Caught

+> 💡 **Tip:** This command is a great way to track your progress toward leaderboard dominance or identify which biomes you should focus on next.
+{.is-success}

 # Fishing Rod List
 | Rod Name          | Cost   | Fail Chance | Description                                            |